Watain: History

 On 2 August 2017, Watain confirmed the release date of their long-awaited sixth Full-length studio album, the title of which was later revealed as Trident Wolf Eclipse.
 This release was accompanied by a short album release tour in several selected venues in Europe.
 The first single titled 'Nuclear Alchemy' from the new album, was released on 31 October.
 Trident Wolf Eclipse was officially released on 5 January 2018 through Century Media Records to generally favourable reviews from critics who noted that the album signalled a return to the band's earlier, more aggressive black metal style compared to their previous album The Wild Hunt.

 Due to the COVID-19 pandemic, Watain was forced to cancel and indefinitely postpone their planned performances at Hellfest 2020, Las Vegas and their Walpurgis Night concert in their hometown of Uppsala, these performances were meant to mark the end of the Trident Wolf Eclipse album cycle.
 The band independently released an exclusive 7 track live cassette tape titled Corona Mortis on 2 July 2020 which was limited to the number of pre-orders and never to be reprinted again as part of a campaign fund to counter the pandemic's impact, the tape is a one take rehearsal recorded at the band's headquarters.

 On 5 August 2021, Watain announced that they had signed with Nuclear Blast Records and had entered Necromorbus Studio to start working on their seventh studio album, planned for release in the spring of 2022.
 The band planned to support this album with a co-headlining US tour with Mayhem.
 However, the band was forced to pull out of the tour before it began due to visa issues.
-On February 3, 2022, the band announced their upcoming album, The Agony & Ecstasy of Watain, which was released on April 29.
+On 3 February 2022, the band announced their upcoming album, The Agony & Ecstasy of Watain, which was released on 29 April.
 It is the band's first album to not feature founding member Håkan Jonsson playing drums, but he did contribute in the songwriting process with the rest of the lineup.

-On 20 September 2025, Watain announced that at the same date on 2028 they would release their eight and final album and subsequently end the band as a commemoration of their 30th anniversary.
+On 20 September 2025, Watain announced that on the same date in 2028, they would release their eighth and final album and subsequently end the band as a commemoration of their 30th anniversary.